 Since the foundation of the Germanisches Nationalmuseum, the library as part of the museum collection preserves, acquires and makes accessible books about German culture, art and history.
 Thanks to its holdings, it is firmly anchored within the national research landscape, distinguishing itself by the competence of its staff.

 Offering free access to printed and digital information, the library supports research and education.
 Its goal is to realize the demand for specialized information in the areas of art and cultural history in German language regions.

-The library card catalogue contains printed books and information in other media accessioned up to March 2000.
-All acquisitions since then are recorded in the Web-OPAC of the Germanisches Nationalmuseum, also searchable via the Southwest German Library Network (Südwestdeutscher Bibliotheksverbund) as well as the Virtual Catalogue for Art History.
+The library card catalogue contains books and non-book-material accessioned up to March 2000.
+All acquisitions since then are recorded in the Web-OPAC of the Germanisches Nationalmuseum, also searchable via the Southwest German Library Network (Südwestdeutscher Bibliotheksverbund).
 Subject catalogues for the old and new holdings offer thematic searches.
 In the course of retrospective cataloguing approximately 10,000 titles in the old card catalogue are transferred annually to the EDP (Electronic Data Processing).